Barrier Lake Lookout is on McConnell Ridge overlooking Barrier Lake in Kananaskis Country.

-It is often called Barrier Mountain but that is not correct.
-It is actually a high point at the north end of McConnell Ridge.
-The summit hosts a little house clearly visible from the TransCanada Hwy.
+The peak is often called Barrier Mountain but this is not correct.
+The fire lookout is actually on a high point at the north end of McConnell Ridge.
+The summit hosts a little house clearly visible from the TransCanada Highway.
 This is the Barrier Lake Fire Lookout.

 The trail levels a bit on the approach to beautiful views over Barrier Lake and Mount Baldy.

 The ongoing kilometer-long (⅝ mile) trail to the top is substantially more rustic with short, steep sections until arrival at the large metal repeating station screen used for bouncing radio signals around corners.
 A well-traveled and short diversion offers more amazing views of Barrier Lake, the Bow Valley Corridor and surrounding mountains in the Kananaskis Valley.